SCENE 01 / THERMAL IMAGING

 Can thermal be used for wildlife?

-Yes, thermal imaging is excellent for Serbian wildlife—detecting brown bears and grey wolves in the Tara and Stara Planina mountain forests, locating Eurasian lynx in remote terrain, tracking the famous Griffon vultures returning to their roosts above the Uvac River canyon, and finding red deer in dense Kopaonik woodlands.
+Here is the breakdown.
+Yes, thermal imaging is great for Serbian wildlife—detecting brown bears and grey wolves in the Tara and Stara Planina mountain forests, locating Eurasian lynx in remote terrain, tracking the famous Griffon vultures returning to their roosts above the Uvac River canyon, and finding red deer in dense Kopaonik woodlands.

 Is thermal footage useful for documentaries?

-Thermal adds a unique perspective to documentaries shot in Serbia—visualizing energy systems at the Djerdap hydroelectric dam, revealing operations inside Smederevo steelworks and Kragujevac automotive plants, capturing thermal patterns in medieval Studenica and Sopocani monasteries, or documenting Bor copper mining.
+Here is what that looks like on the ground.
+Thermal adds a unique perspective to documentaries shot in Serbia—visualizing energy systems at the Djerdap hydroelectric dam, revealing operations inside Smederevo steelworks and Kragujevac automotive plants, capturing thermal patterns in medieval Studenica and Sopocani monasteries, or logging Bor copper mining.

 Can thermal footage be composited?